hahnlab-user/msLandscape/README.md

 To install the R package easily, make sure the devtools package is installed (using the command ```install.packages("devtools")``` in R if necessary).
 In R, then type ```devtools::install_github("hahnlab/msLandscape")```.
 The package should load automatically.

-To use the toolbox of other scripts, download them and for ease of use make them excecutable.
+The toolbox of other (non-R) scripts that are part of *msLandscape* are found in the directory.